rohan-paul/Awesome-JavaScript-Interviews/React/react-class-declaration.md

 export default connect(Book)
 ```

 2> No. 2 gives possibilities for further working with the class before exporting it.
-Such as adding proptypes Book.propTypes = { /* prop-types defintion */}
+Such as adding proptypes Book.propTypes = { /* prop-types definition */}